• Skip to primary navigation

 • Add two tablespoons of flour/Essence mixture to vegetables.
 Stir to combine; cook for 2 minutes.

 • Add wine; stir until thickened, about 2 minutes.
-Add beef broth, petit diced tomatoes, and Worcestershire sauce.
+Add beef broth, petite diced tomatoes, and Worcestershire sauce.
 Cook until bubbly and thickened.
-Return beef to Dutch Oven; stir to combine.
+Return the beef to the Dutch Oven; and stir to combine.

 • Reduce heat to medium-low.
 Cover Dutch oven and simmer for 2-½ hours, or until beef is fork tender.